SAT Math Study Guide – 7 Steps to SAT Math Success

 Step #1 – Determine the Target Date for Sitting SAT Exam

-The first step of the SAT Math Study Guide is determining the target date you will take the SAT exam.
+The first step of the SAT Math Study Guide is determining the target SAT test date you will take the SAT exam.
 This is crucial because you have to plan your preparation time accordingly.
 The average preparation duration of our SAT exam prep students is ~150 hours.
 Note that this is an average value, we have students who studied much more than 150 hours as well as less than 150 hours.

 However, you can take this ~150 hours of preparation time as a ballpark range.
 The next step is planning how many hours you can study each week until the exam date.
 Let’s say it is the 1st of September, and you are planning to sit for the SAT exam on December 7th.
 There are 13 weeks until the exam.
 Therefore, you have to study around 12 hours each week for a good SAT score.